PoPGRI/Race/raceDoc22.md

 ### Single-agent track

+In the single agent track of our competition, we will run multiple races.
+The scores from these races are then weighted based off of the difficulty of the race, and then overall winner is chosen using the weighted scores.

 ### Multi-agent track

+In the multi-agent track of our competition, each submitted controller will have the opportunity to compete against every other controller.
+Then, based off these results, the submitted controllers will compete in a bracket style tournament to determine the overall winner of the multi-agent competition.

 ## Vehicle types

 There are two tracks that teams can participate in: model-agnostic and model-based.
 In the model-agnostic category, complicated vehicle physics is given by CARLA’s vehicle simulator.
-In the model-based option, the vehicle will follow the dynamics detailed on our **VEHICLE MODELS PAGE**.
+In the model-based option, the vehicle will follow the dynamics detailed on our [vehicle models page](https://popgri.github.io/Race/documentation/models/).

 ### Model-agnostic vehicles

-Below is a table that provides a superset of vehicles that may be used in the model-agnostic track for **INSERT WORDS**
+Below is a table that provides a superset of vehicles that may be used in the model-agnostic track of the competition.

 **Vehicle Name**|**Vehicle ID**
 :-----:|:-----: